Want to grab an employer’s undivided attention?

 Remember, the first step of your job hunt is to land the job interview.
 Using a headline to attract the attention of a potential employer AND asking for the interview at the same time is incredibly powerful.

 Try one of these examples or create a winner of your own.
-Next, take a seat by the phone because it’s about to start ringing!
+Next, take a seat on the phone because it’s about to start ringing!

 Further reading at How To Make Your Cover Letter Grab the Employer’s Attention.